-We recently launched our latest Spaceship Voyager managed fund, the Spaceship Earth Portfolio.
-Many of you asked us for a sustainable (or responsible, ethical or ESG) investment option and we’re excited to deliver that for you.
+As you may have noticed, we launched our newest managed fund, the Spaceship Earth Portfolio.
+So many of you asked us for a sustainable (also referred to as responsible, ethical or ESG) investment option and in 2020, we delivered on that for you.

 The case for sustainable investing

 The Spaceship Earth Portfolio aims to invest in companies that have a positive impact on people and the planet, by contributing towards the advancement of the UN Sustainable Development Goals (SDGs).
 The UN SDGs are a collection of 17 goals designed to achieve a “better and more sustainable future for all” The Spaceship Earth Portfolio also integrates Spaceship’s Where the World is Going framework to identify businesses with strong competitive advantages.

 It’s not just about feeling good about your investments.
 Studies have shown that environmental, social and governance factors can have a material impact on long-term business prospects.
 Climate change risk is a case in point.
 Many companies will be negatively impacted by the physical risks of climate change or the transition risks of moving to a low carbon economy.
 For other companies, it can be an opportunity to develop technology or solutions to help mitigate climate change.

 That’s why our investment strategy goes beyond excluding investments in controversial companies - for example, we do not invest in fossil-fuel companies, firearms or tobacco.
 We believe purpose driven companies that address long-term global issues will outperform in the long run.

 Key portfolio themes

 The renewable energy revolution

 SDG 13: Climate Action, SDG 7: Affordable and Clean Energy

 Climate change has moved faster than many people thought possible and is having a dramatic impact on the world.
 Temperatures and sea levels are rising, glaciers are melting, and extreme weather events are increasing in both severity and frequency.